Ambulyx placida Moore, 1888, Proc. zool. Soc. Lond. 1888: 390. Type locality: Nortwest India, Himachal Pradesh, Solon [Solan].

 China: Xizang/Tibet (??Pakyong, 5000').
 Records from other parts of China are erroneous and refer to either Ambulyx regia or A. interplacida Brechlin, 2006.

-The Himalayan foothills of northern India, Nepal and Tibet.
+The Himalayan foothills of northern India, Nepal, Bhutan and southern Xizang/Tibet.